Potato Latke Recipe

 - Instead of patting potatoes into cakes, drop them by the spoonful into hot grease and press them down with the back of a spoon to flatten.

-- Store leftovers in an airtight container and reheat in a 350 degree oven until crisp.
+- Store leftovers in an airtight container up to 3 days in the refrigerator.
+Reheat leftovers in a 350 degree oven until heated throughout with a crisp crust.

 More Potato Recipes